Matt90hz/WeakEventHandling/README.md

 This is a solution in case you are not in control or you do not want to edit the class that expose the event.

-**Be careful the object that subscribe to the event will be garbage collected but the `WeakSubscriber` is an object it self and it will leak.
-So make sense to use this only for heavy objects that want subscribe to an event and have a shorter life span than the event publisher.**
+**Be careful the object that subscribe to the event will be garbage collected but the `WeakSubscriber` is an object itself and it will leak.
+So, it makes sense to use it only for heavy objects that want to subscribe to an event and have a shorter life span than the event publisher.**

 #### Example
 ```csharp